 taken a broader view than a lot of photographers, believing that the mundane and seemingly uninteresting will one day seem historic and interesting.
 I have always liked HSTs and the humble DMU and certainly nowadays I find them just

 as interesting as the rather dull freight scene.
-In fact it was the demise of the classic classes of diesel locos and the general downturn in freight traffic at the end of the 1990s that curtailed my desire to be traveling all over
+In fact it was the demise of the classic classes of diesel locos and the general downturn in freight traffic at the end of the 1990s that curtailed my desire to be travelling all over

 the country in search of freight workings.
 I find the privatised passenger railway with its seemingly never ending livery changes far more interesting than the very repetitive freight pictures that some photographers seem to regard